Formula 1000 for determining distance. Application of the “thousandth” formula in shooting practice. Visibility of objects at different distances

 100000mm x 2mm

-K = ─────────────────= 303.3 mm or 30 cm.
+K= ─────────────── = 303.3 mm or 30 cm.

-For example, at D=300 M - K=90 cm; on D=400 M - K=1.2 M, etc. Thus, knowing the size of the target, you can determine the range to it:
+For example, at D=300 M - K=90 cm; at D=400 M - K=1.2 M, etc. Thus, knowing the size of the target, you can determine the range to it:

 Target width - 50 cm, target Target width - 1 m, target

-but - 25 cm), as measured 3 times 30 cm)
+but - 25 cm), since measured 3 times 30 cm)

-targets - approximately 100 m.
-D \u003d 3 x 100 \u003d 300 m.
+target - approximately 100 m.
+D = 3 x 100 = 300 m.

 According to the rangefinder scale of aiming devices: